Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 Blastocyst (Day 5) Stage Embryo Transfer

-A blastocyst embryo is considered to be more “special” than an earlier-stage embryo since it has a higher probability of being genetically normal, implanting, and leading to a live birth than a cleavage-stage embryo.
+A blastocyst-stage embryo is often considered more favorable than an earlier-stage embryo because it carries a higher likelihood of being genetically normal, implanting successfully, and resulting in a live birth compared to a cleavage-stage embryo.

 An embryo that is grown to a blastocyst stage can also be genetically tested prior to transfer, which can help reduce the risk of miscarriage for some populations, avoid known genetic disorders, and select the sex of the child.